lcarranco/compprog-electronics_shop/README.md

 * The problem does not care about each of the prices of keyboards or USB drives
 * Using sets for my data structure
   * A set is a data structure that does not allow duplicates and is ordered

+### Algorithm
-* The prices of the keyboards and USB drives will be placed in respective sets
+1. Insert prices of keyboards and USB drives in respective sets.
+Only keep prices less than the budget
-* Will find the maximum of a set and find the minimum of the other set
+2. Find the maximum of keyboards and find the minimum of USB drives
-* Then will add max and min.
+3. Find sum of max and min.
-* If the sum of max and min is less than or equal to the budget, go to next minimum and repeat previous step
+4. If sum of max and min is less than or equal to the budget, go to next minimum and repeat previous step
-* Algorithm will finish when sum is greater than the budget.
+5. Stop when sum is greater than the budget.
+6. Repeat steps one to five, but find min of keyboards and find max of USB drives
-* Print sum (if it exists) or -1 if sum does not exist
+7. Print maximum of two sums or -1 if sum does not exist